dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 timestamp <number>: 1514584235257
 ```

 > **Note:** A comment with a made-up `uid` value will _not_ validate to any real authenticated user once we set up Firebase security rules.
 The seed document will need to be deleted using the [Firebase console](https://console.firebase.google.com/u/0/project/_/database/firestore/data~2Fcomments) if we want to remove it later.
-We won't have access to delete it using SDK methods, as you will see in the rules below.
+We won't have access to delete it using SDK methods in the Angular app, as you will see in the rules below.

 Once you've entered your fake user's comment, click the "Save" button.
 The new collection and document should populate in the database.
 This provides data that we can query for in our Angular app.